Receive change notifications through webhooks

 Subscription lifecycle

 When they're no longer needed, subscriptions may be deleted or expire.
 When you create your subscription, you set an expiration date using the expirationDateTime property.
-Once this time is past, Microsoft Graph deletes the subscription and won't send notifications to your endpoint.
+Once this time passes, Microsoft Graph deletes the subscription and doesn't send notifications to your endpoint.
 You may also explicitly delete your subscription.

 The simplest way to continue receiving notifications is to continue renewing your subscription request.
 Each notification includes a subscriptionExpirationDateTime property.
-You can use this to guide you when to renew your subscription.
+You can use it to guide you when to renew your subscription.

 Each subscription also includes an access token granted to the endpoint.
 The expiration time of this access token may occur before the subscription expiration.
 You can manage access token expiration using lifecycle notifications for your subscription.